 One expert even went as far as saying his legs "felt trashed" the day after his recovery run as "there wasn’t enough [softness] to keep the feet fresh."

 On average, max-cushion shoes weigh in at 289 grams or 10.2 ounces in US men's 9.
 However, the Cloudmonster is only 274 grams or 9.7 ounces despite its massive look and cushion.
-One runner explains this perfectly saying, "without feeling too taxed."
+One runner explains this perfectly saying, it's easy to pick up the pace "without feeling too taxed."

 With its rocker geometry, having an "easy rolling sensation" is the greatest takeaway from most runners.
 Moving forward doesn't require too much effort because the shoe does it for you.